 These tools include:

-- Practice Better (an practice management tool for appointments, resources and client communications https://practicebetter.io/privacy/)
+- Vcita (an online tool for appointments, services and client communications https://www.vcita.com/legal/privacy-policy/)

 - Square (as our payment provider https://squareup.com/gb/en/legal/general/privacy)